DominikMuhle/dnls_covs/README.md

 ### 🪢 Pybind
 We use both pybind of [opengv](https://laurentkneip.github.io/opengv/index.html) and the [PNEC](https://github.com/tum-vision/pnec).
 Please follow the instruction on how to generate the pybind modules there.
 Place the pybind files into ```./scripts/```.

-## !
-As the pybind module of the PNEC is not public yet, you need to disable the import of the pypnec in the evaluation and switch the optimization framework to theseus.
-For the training, only the creation of the KLT-Tracks is affected.
-We are working on releasing the PNEC update in the next few weeks.

 ### 💾 Datasets
 For our training we used the [KITTI visual odometry](https://www.cvlibs.net/datasets/kitti/eval_odometry.php) dataset and the [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset.
 We prepocessed the EuRoC dataset to be in the [tandem format](https://github.com/tum-vision/tandem).
 If you want to use any other dataset, you need add a corresponding Hydra config file.